jlln/jlln.github.io/_posts/2018-13-01-geneticalgorithms.markdown

 ![](https://github.com/jlln/jlln.github.io/raw/master/images/GA/rosenbrock.jpg)

 I also tested this method with the Himmelblau function, which is another classical test for numerical methods.
 In this case, I had to significantly increase the population size (to 1000 up from 10) in order to sufficiently explore the parameter space.
-When the population was too low, the algorithm could not find a gradient to follow.
+When the population was too small, the algorithm could not find a gradient to follow.
 This optimization took around ~60 seconds to complete on my machine.

 ![](https://github.com/jlln/jlln.github.io/raw/master/images/GA/himmelblau.jpg)